heroiclabs/nakama-docs/docs/social-groups-clans.md

 ### Demote a member

-An admin can demote another member of the group.
-This removes admin priveleges from the member.
+An admin can demote members of a group.
+Demoting a set of members removes admin privileges from them.

 ```sh tab="cURL"
 curl -X POST "http://127.0.0.1:7350/v2/group/<group id>/demote?user_ids=<user id>" \